Instrument/oculus-bridge/README.md

 	- [CSS Shader Example](http://instrument.github.io/oculus-bridge/examples/css_shaders.html)
 - Plug in your Oculus Rift (you probably already did this already..)

 The order in which these things occur isn't important.
-The app and javascript are built to handle loosing connectivity, having the hardware connected and disconnected randomly at runtime, etc.
+The app and JavaScript are built to handle loosing connectivity, having the hardware connected and disconnected randomly at runtime, etc.

 ## Browser/Platform Support

-##### Javascript library
+##### JavaScript library

-The javascript library has been tested with the following browsers:
+The JavaScript library has been tested with the following browsers:

 - Chrome 28
 - Safari 6